-In accordance with the requirements of Rule 13p-1 and current SEC guidance, IIJ is not required to obtain an independent private sector audit of this Conflict Minerals Report for the year ended December 31, 2015.
+In accordance with the requirements of Rule 13p-1 and current SEC guidance, IIJ is not required to obtain an independent private sector audit of this Conflict Minerals Report for the year ended December 31, 2016.

 III.
-Future Steps To Be Taken
+Future Steps to Be Taken

+We will follow up with suppliers if there is a room for improvement in terms of responsible material procurement.
 We are continually working to develop and enhance our supplier engagement, in an effort improve the accuracy and completeness of information regarding conflict minerals in our supply chain.
-We are also exploring ways to support our direct suppliers in conducting due diligence within their own supply chains, to collaboratively create responsible sourcing strategies moving forward.